Avast's CCleaner Free Windows Application Infected With Malware - Slashdot

 Can any of the current tools check if any of my PCs are/may be infected?

-Re:Anyone know if the malware is detectable / fixa (Score:4, Funny)
+Re:Anyone know if the malware is detectable / fixa (Score:5, Funny)

 Sure.
 CCleaner version 5.34.
 Available from downloads.ru today!

-Note: This post is sorely lacking tons of information and the few that are in it are wrong.